the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Nonce` - transaction code for this account starting with 0
 `Oracle manipulation` -
-`Proof of concept` a piece of code that concretely demonstrates that the vulnerability is exploitable; 100Proof's [sample](https://github.com/one-hundred-proof/notional-flash-attack)
+`proof of concept` a piece of code that concretely demonstrates that the vulnerability is exploitable; 100Proof's [sample](https://github.com/one-hundred-proof/notional-flash-attack)
+`private relay` - "flash bots protect; no one sees transaction and can't front run it" per 32:50 of [Dan Robinson AMA](https://www.youtube.com/watch?v=Lz7g0ny99jk)
 `pure` - static, does not effect or modify state, more computational [free function]
 `recieve` -
 `require` -